cpickall/Virtual-Threshold/README.md

 Uses Kinect data to transform an image mesh so that people/objects approaching a virtual threshold appear to displace or 'move through' the image.
+Built in C++ using openFrameworks.